How I was converted to Monetarism

 Hitherto I had been a Keynesian of sorts.
 I had read and in places re-read his General Theory, but with considerable suspicion, not quite understanding it, but suspecting it to be too clever by half.
 Keith Joseph provide the antidote, and thereafter for the next half a dozen or more years, I immersed myself in the works of the two great sources of monetarism – Hayek and Milton Friedman.
 From Hayek I read The Road to Serfdom, and in particular The Constitution of Liberty, which remains the bible of my beliefs.
 And I read Milton Friedman, at first his splendid little Capitalism and Freedom, and then I tackled his magnum opus, The Monetary History of the United States 1867-1960, which he wrote with Anna Schwartz.
-As a historian, this was a book that changed my world.
+As a historian, this was a book that changed my world, as it showed how money, and economics, underlay much of the history of the United States in the 19th and 20th centuries.
 Some of the details were beyond me, as they would be beyond anyone not totally immersed in the economic history of the United States in the 19th century.
 But it showed me how history should, and indeed must, be written – always keeping an eye on what is happening with money.

 I learnt for instance that one of the problems of the American Civil War was that it was followed by inflation which the victorious North visited on the defeated South: the second half of the film Gone with the Wind suddenly made sense.
 I learnt about the agricultural depression in both America and Britain from the 1870s to 1896.
 I learnt too of the impact of the discovery of the gold mines in South Africa and elsewhere in 1896, and how in a gold-based economy, inflation or deflation can depend on the supply of gold: in the late 19th century, no gold was discovered and how this led to mild depression of the late Victorian era; and how the discovery of gold reversed this, and led in turn to the mild inflation that we know as the Edwardian era, which helped to lead to the over-confidence that led to the first World War.
 And I learnt too of Friedman’s reassessment of the Great Depression of 1929-1933, when the newly established Federal Reserve Bank, in sheer ignorance, contracted the money supply by a third, and therefore brought about the depression that spread to the whole world.